Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 Pigment

-Pigment's architecture is closer to a general-purpose planning and modelling engine with a strong FP&A bias.
+Pigment's architecture is closer to a general-purpose planning and modeling engine with a strong FP&A bias.
 It's built around:

 - Multi-dimensional models with rich hierarchies